ladiesoflandsat/LOLManuscriptMonday/README.md

 # LOLManuscriptMonday

 This repo is to hold the links to the Ladies of Landsat Manuscript Monday series.
+Manuscript Monday is a weekly Twitter series featuring recently published, cutting-edge remote sensing research led by gender minorities.

 <p align="center">
   <img width="300" height="300" src="lol.jpg?w=300&h=300">
 </p>

 Find us on twitter, [@Ladies of Landsat](https://twitter.com/LadiesOfLandsat)!!

-Want to nominate an article for us to feature?
+Want to nominate an article for us to feature in the future?
 [Fill out this form!](https://forms.gle/5g1Qrmp7229qJDLZ6)

  **Week** | **Date** | **Name** | **Article Title** | **Article Link** | **Twitter Handle** | **MM Tweet** | **Key Words**
 ---|---|---|---|---|---|---|---